microsoft/azure-schema-operator/docs/site/content/tutorials/kusto.md

 ## Summary

-We've looked at a common flow and how Schema-Operator can ease managment of large schema deployments.
+We've looked at a common flow and how Schema-Operator can ease management of large schema deployments.
 We suggest trying some of these scenarios in a dev environment to get familiar with the different options.